This Eva Sofa Is a Sustainable Answer to Messy Kids, Pets or Housemates

 Eva’s All Day Sofas are delivered for free with a 120-night trial, so if it doesn’t end up being your jam, no worries.
 You also don’t need any tools to put it together if the idea of assembling something is a nightmare to you.

-You can order the All Day Sofa range here, all of which are currently $100 off the normal price.
+You can order the All Day Sofa range here, all of which are currently $100 off the normal price with the exclusive code, LIFEHACKER100.

 Log in to comment on this story!Log in